cgang/rtp2http/README.md

 - `-p <port>` optional parameter to specify HTTP listen port, default to 4022

 ## TODOs
-- Daemonize this program
 - Support for other stream type
-- Support the status page? maybe
+- Support the status page
+- Support for IPv6
+- Support for non Linux platform
+- Daemonize this program? maybe, since we can use systemd

 ## Non Goals
 - Support for HTTPS, since this is not need at home